 R.A.D. is offered or Whittier College students or as an educational program for the College community.
-To schedule a RAD training seminar for your group please contact Lt.
-Fabian Perez at fperez1@whittier.edu.
+To schedule a RAD training seminar for your group please call (562) 907-4211.

 Reporting of Criminal Offenses to Campus Safety

 Whittier College encourages accurate and prompt reporting of crimes to the Department of Campus Safety.
 Campus Safety officers can be reached 24 hours a day/seven days a week by calling 562.907.4211, or by visiting the office located on Haverhill Park Road (next to the Counseling Center).